Convocation

 April 16, 2026

-Join RRC Polytech and the Western Association of Broadcast Engineers (WABE) for an exciting networking event on Monday, May 4 as industry veterans explore how evolving technologies, shifting roles, and emerging opportunities are reshaping media careers and what skills matter most for the future.
+Join RRC Polytech and the Western Association of Broadcast Engineers (WABE) for an exciting networking event on Monday, May 4 as industry veterans explore how evolving technologies, shifting roles, and emerging opportunities are reshaping media technology careers and what skills matter most for the future.

 Event Details